 ‘I don’t remember her.’
 Bella bounced on the bench and kicked her feet.
 ‘What about Andi?
 And her daughter?’
 She paused.
 ‘Wait.
 Daughter.
 Who did she marry?
 Was it Nott in the end?’

 Cissy frowned and wrinkled her slim nose.
 ‘It was never going to be Nott.
 No, she married the muggleborn.
 Ted Tonks.’

 Boiling heat bubbled in Bella’s veins.
 Magic ripped out of her, slicing through the long grass like a scythe.
 Cissy closed her eyes and clenched her fists.

 ‘A muggle,’ Bella hissed.
 ‘She married one of those dull creatures?!
 She’s our sister!
-She deserves whomever the best is!
+She deserves whoever the best is!
 Why didn’t you stop it, Cissy!’

 ‘A muggleborn not a muggle.
 And how could I have?’
 Cissy dabbed at her eyes.
 ‘Our niece is a good witch, at least.
 Nymphodora’s her name.
 A good Black name.’

 ‘A halfblood.’
 Bella spat the word out.
 ‘She’s probably got barely any magic.
 She’ll be a rubbish player.
 Helpless.
 A disgrace.’

 Cissy shook her head.
 ‘No. By all accounts she’s a formidable auror for her age.’

 Bella slumped.
 ‘Oh.
 Well, she must take after Andi, then.
 That’s good.
 I hope I can meet her.’